rajinder-yadav/dm-css/README.md

 <span class="d-inline-block"> ... </span>
 ```

 Make sure you have a good understanding of CSS display types.
 How block and inline elements get rendered and ultimately how this will affect setting their width and height.
-Otherwise this can lead to some confusion as it will seem the style changes are not working.
+Otherwise this can lead to some confusion as it will seem as the style changes are not working.

 ## Padding